wendyyng/Biddr/README.md

 - Sign in and sign up as a user
 - View auctions and place bids
 - Create new auctions
-- Current highest price of an auction
+- The current highest price of an auction
 - Status of whether the reserve price has been met
-- New bids has to be higher than the current highest bid
+- New bids have to be higher than the current highest bid

 ## Screenshots: